-The end of the year is slowly creeping up on us, and it’s time to start reflecting on what you have achieved in 2021.
-Think back to the goals you set for the year and the projects and initiatives you worked on to help achieve them.
+Part of growing as a company comes from reflecting on what you have achieved so far.
+Think back to the goals you set and the projects and initiatives you worked on to help achieve them.

 If your team can improve, or needs the resources to track the data, then look no further.
 With Recruitee’s intuitive EEO Compliance features, it’s easy to collect demographic data and generate reports — helping you stay EEO compliant and measure your diversity and inclusion efforts.